 For my gluten free Chinese almond cookies recipe.
 I am using almond meal (also called almond flour), desiccated coconut and Chinese dried almonds for the almond cookies.
 This recipe is not only gluten free.
 But also paleo, vegan, low carb, refined sugar free, dairy free, egg free, corn free and soy free.

 You may like to try some of my vegan and gluten free Chinese New Year cookies recipes.
 Peanuts Cookies, Cashew Nuts Cookies, Walnut Cookies, Dragon Cookies, Daisy Custard Butter Cookies and Cacao Dahlia butter Cookies.

-The health benefits of almond has been well recognised for many centuries, in traditional Chinese medicine, almonds are used as anti-inflammatory and antispasmodic.
-Almonds are an excellent source of biotin (vitamin B7 or vitamin H), L-carnitine and vitamin E. They are also a good source of manganese, copper, vitamin B2 (riboflavin), phosphorus, magnesium, fiber and molybdenum (a key mineral nutrient).
+Many people have well recognized the health benefits of almond for many centuries.
+In traditional Chinese medicine, practitioners use almonds as anti-inflammatory and antispasmodic.
+Almonds are an excellent source of biotin (vitamin B7 or vitamin H), L-carnitine and vitamin E. They are also a good source of manganese, copper, vitamin B2 (riboflavin) and phosphorus.
+Plus magnesium, fiber and molybdenum (a key mineral nutrient).

 - Mix and combine the baking soda and cream of tartar and set aside.